Carpet

 often select a carpet for the wrong reasons.
 A specific color, style or low

-price is often the determining factor behind the final selection.
+price is often the determining factor behind their final selection.
 This means

 that you need to have knowledge about carpet fibers and construction